MLH/mlh-hackathon-rules/Rules.md

 Teams will be judged on these four criteria.
 Judges will weigh the criteria equally.
 During judging, participants should try to describe what they did for each criterion in their project.

 - __Technology:__ How technically impressive was the hack?
-Was the technical problem the team tackle difficult?
+Was the technical problem the team tackled difficult?
 Did it use a particularly clever technique or did it use many different components?
 Did the technology involved make you go "Wow"?
 - __Design:__ Did the team put thought into the user experience?
 How well designed is the interface?
 For a website, this might be about how beautiful the CSS or graphics are.
 For a hardware project, it might be more about how good the human-computer interaction is (e.g. is it easy to use or does it use a cool interface?).
 - __Completion:__ Does the hack work?
 Did the team achieve everything they wanted?
 - __Learning:__ Did the team stretch themselves?
 Did they try to learn something new?
 What kind of projects have they worked on before?
 If a team which always does virtual reality projects decides to switch up and try doing a mobile app instead, that exploration should be rewarded.